Volume 2: Creators

 Abstracts submitted should be 250 words, and include a working title and a description of the methodological approach.
 Potential contributors should also include a brief (150 word) bio.
 These should be combined into one MS Word document (Times New Roman, 12-pt, single-spaced) for submission.

-Deadline for submission of abstracts is February 1, 2023.
+New extended deadline for submission of abstracts is April 15, 2023.
 Abstracts should be submitted online HERE.